How-To's

 • If Partial ballots are allowed, every candidate left unranked receives the same lower rank than any candidate already placed into Your preferences.

 • The star button - temporary rating - is a personal draft score for quick comparison.
 It helps you remember your impression of a candidate and does not affect the final results by itself.
+Candidates with temporary ratings can be moved into Your preferences automatically and sorted there by temporary rating before you make final adjustments.

 • A note is your private note about a candidate.
 Use it to keep details and context in one place before you settle on the final order.